druchefavour/reactApp/README.md

 		*Define an optional element required for title and url and set the value as true *Define a default element for date and set it at date now.
 	*Create a public folder that will hold the index.html and bundle.js files
+	* Create a Bootstrap layout for index.html.

+	* APP FOLDER
+		* Create an app folder.
+Inside the app folder:
+		* Create an app.js file
+		* Inside the app.js file
+			* Include the Main React Dependencies
+				* Require react
+				* Require react-dom
+			* Create config. directory.
+				* Inside the config directory, create a route.js file
+					* Inside the route.js file,
+						* Require the react library
+						* Require the react-router module
+			* Inside the app folder
+			* Create the component directory.
+				* Inside the componet directory
+					* Create a main.js